chrisbacani/pdsnd_github/README.md

 ### Project Title
 Bikeshare Dataset Exploration using Python in CLI

+### Author
+Chris Bacani is the sole author of this Python project.

 ### Description
 This project focuses on **pandas** library usage and simple statistics methods to perform a rudimentary analysis on the bikeshare data from three major U.S. cities - **Chicago, Washington, and New York City** - to display information such as most popular days or most common stations.